faustoct1/faustoct1/README.md

-- 👋 Hi, I’m @faustoct1.
+- 👋 Hi, I’m Fausto.
-- 👀 I’m interested in build apps.
+- 👀 I’m interested in building social apps.
-- 🌱 I’m currently learning about artificial intelligence and projects for internet consumers.
+- 🌱 I’m currently learning about AI.
-- 💞️ I’m looking to collaborate on some repos that I found bugs nothing special.
 - 📫 How to reach me @faustoct1 on twitter.

 <!---